 Full Utilization of Treated Water

-Under the case study water reuse scenarios, full reuse of the recycled water was only achievable under the source separated graywater scenario housed in a building with average efficiency appliances (i.e., high reuse).
-In this case, the treatment systems, and specifically the mixed wastewater systems, are generally treating more water than is currently demanded for NPR.
-This sensitivity analysis considers a theoretical scenario in which 100 percent of the treated water can be recycled (e.g., through exporting to other buildings or across street blocks).
-We have also included centralized WRRF treatment of blackwater for the graywater systems, to directly compare the mixed wastewater and graywater configurations.
+Full reuse of recycled water was only achieved in the high reuse graywater scenario.
+Other scenarios, specifically for the mixed wastewater systems, are generally treating more water than is currently demanded for NPR at the building-level.
+This sensitivity analysis considers a theoretical scenario in which 100 percent of the treated water can be recycled (e.g., through exporting to other buildings).
+We have also included centralized WRRF treatment of the blackwater fraction for the graywater systems, to facilitate a more direct comparison of the mixed wastewater and graywater configurations.
 Results of this analysis are shown in Figure 6-4 for GWP and in Figure 6-5 for CED.

-The net impact differences between the graywater and mixed wastewater systems are less significant in this direct comparison.
+The net impact differences between the graywater and mixed wastewater systems are smaller in this sensitivity analysis than in previously presented results.
 While mixed wastewater systems have greater operational impacts, they also have greater savings associated with the increased volume of displaced potable water.
-When recycling all treated water, all systems result in approximately neutral GWP impact, with most systems achieving GWP benefits.
+When recycling all treated water, all systems result in approximately neutral GWP impact, with most systems achieving small GWP benefits.

-Thermal recovery system shows notable GWP benefits, especially when coupled with an electric hot water heater.
-There is more thermal energy recovery possible with the mixed wastewater systems (treating larger volume of water).
+The thermal recovery system shows notable GWP benefits, especially when coupled with an electric hot water heater.
+There is more thermal energy recovery possible with the mixed wastewater systems (treats a larger volume of water).
 However, thermal recovery occurs prior to biological treatment in our model and, therefore, may be more practical for graywater systems.
-Also, there is less chance for heat loss for graywater since it is hotter than the mixed wastewater (30˚ C versus 23˚ C).
+Figure 6-5 clearly shows the effect of hot water heater type on thermal recovery CED results.

-The main benefit associated with on-site treatment of the full amount of wastewater produced by a building is the potential water benefits.
-If a building can find uses for 100 percent of the recycled water, approximately 1.21 m3 water can be saved per m3 of water treated under the mixed wastewater scenarios in this study.
+The main benefit associated with on-site treatment of the full amount of wastewater produced by a building is the potential water savings.
+Approximately 1.20 m3 of potable water use can be saved per m3 of wastewater produced in the mixed wastewater scenarios.
 This result is applicable to all technology configurations.
-More than one cubic meter of wastewater can be saved because NPR displaces not only the same volume of potable water, but also displaces all the potable water losses in the distribution system and any water losses at the centralized drinking treatment plant.
-Comparatively, graywater systems can displace up to 0.79 m3 potable water per m3 of water treated.
+More than one cubic meter of wastewater can be saved because NPR displaces not only the same volume of potable water, but also displaces all the potable water losses in the distribution system and any water losses at the centralized drinking water treatment plant.
+Comparatively, graywater systems can displace up to 0.79 m3 of potable water per m3 of wastewater produced.
 The system treating source separated graywater does not displace potable water for the blackwater fraction treated at the municipal WRRF.